anastasiia-avdeeva/FullStackOpen/README.md

 # Fullstack Open (2025) by University of Helsinki, Finland

-This repository contains solutions to the exercise of part 0 - part 7 for the Fullstack Open course
+This repository contains solutions to the exercises of part 0 - part 7 for the Fullstack Open course

 ## Structure